-The Xerox Mobile Scanner offers the unusual ability to scan documents to JPEG image files or PDFs (including multipage PDFs) with no PC and no cables, and it can transmit them wirelessly.
-Using the included Wi-Fi enabled 4 GB SD memory card, the Xerox Mobile Scanner can transmit documents directly to Android and iOS devices, to PCs or Macs, or to the cloud via a wide variety of services.
-It can also store scans on that SD card or a USB flash drive for physical connection at another time.
-A rechargeable battery allows up to 300 scans before it needs to be plugged in.
-Reviewers say the Xerox Mobile Scanner works extremely well for documents that can be scanned one page at a time but not well for photos.
+The Xerox Mobile Scanner can scan documents to JPEG image files or PDFs (including multipage PDFs).
+It requires no computer or cabling to operate.
+Instead, using the included Wi-Fi-enabled 4 GB Eye-Fi memory card, the Xerox Mobile Scanner can transmit documents directly to Android and iOS devices, to PCs or Macs, or to a wide variety of online storage services.
+It can also store scans on that SD card or a USB flash drive so that they can be transferred to a computer at a later time.
+A rechargeable battery allows up to 300 scans between charges.

-Competent for a document scanner, not for photos.
+A competent portable document scanner.
 Reviewers say that the Xerox Mobile Scanner's 300-dpi scans are as competent as a desktop document scanner.
-Some try photos, saying they turn out well enough for use online, but they have serious color and resolution issues for any other function.
-Scans are limited to documents or plastic cards fed through the scanner one at a time.
-If the scanner is set to PDFs, pages fed within 10 seconds of each other will create a single multipage document, a feature reviewers say works well.
+Photos are another matter; aside from the handling issues inherent with any sheet-fed scanner, the output falls short -- good enough for posting on line, but little else.
+Documents, business cards, and other media must be fed in one sheet at a time, which is as expected for a portable scanner but means that scanning multi-page documents can get tedious.
+If the scanner is set to create PDFs, pages fed within 10 seconds of each other will merge into a single multipage document, a feature reviewers say works well.

-A good warranty, generally unneeded thus far.
-The one-year limited warranty Xerox offers for the Mobile Scanner is generally standard among higher-end scanners, and no customers report needing to use it yet.
+A good warranty.
+The one-year limited warranty Xerox offers for the Mobile Scanner is generally standard among higher-end scanners.

 Review: Xerox Mobile Scanner, M. David Stone, March 29, 2012